kf5i/k3ai/README.md

----
-description: >-
-  K3Ai is a lightweight infrastructure-in-a-box ready to run on top of edge and IoT devices which supports multiple Artificial Intelligence platforms and solutions.
----

 # K3ai \(keɪ3ai\)

 K3ai is a lightweight infrastructure-in-a-box solution specifically built to install and configure AI tools and platforms in production evironments on Edge and IoT devices as easily as local test environments.